Book Now

 What can we carry and pack during the EBC Heli tour?

-When preparing for an Everest Base Camp Helicopter Tour with a landing in one day, it's important to pack essential items to ensure your comfort, safety, and enjoyment during the experience.
+When preparing for an Everest Base Camp helicopter tour with a landing in one day, it's important to pack essential items to ensure your comfort, safety, and enjoyment during the experience.
 Here's a suggested list of items to bring:

 • Layered Clothing: Dressing in layers allows you to adjust your clothing according to changing weather conditions.
 Pack a lightweight base layer, a warm mid-layer (such as a fleece or down jacket), and a waterproof and windproof outer layer.